AdaCore/gnatstudio/docs/users_guide/editing.rst

 *Delimiter highlighting*
   When the cursor is moved before an opening :index:`delimiter` or after a closing delimiter, the editor will highlight both delimiters.
 The following characters are considered delimiters: ()[]{}.
-You can disable highlighting of delimiters with the :index:`preference
+Disable highlighting of delimiters with the :index:`preference
   <preferences;editor --> highlight delimiters>` :menuselection:`Editor -->
   Highlight delimiters`.

-  You can also jump to a corresponding delimiter by invoking the `jump to matching delimiter` action (which can be bound to a key in the key shortcuts editor).
+  Jump to a corresponding delimiter by invoking the `jump to matching delimiter` action (which can be bound to a key in the key shortcuts editor).
 Invoking this action a second time moves the cursor back to its original position.

 *Current line highlighting*
-  You can configure the editor to highlight the :index:`current line` with a specified color (see the :index:`preference <preferences;
+  Configure the editor to highlight the :index:`current line` with a specified color (see the :index:`preference <preferences; editor -->
-  editor --> fonts & colors --> current line color>` :menuselection:`Editor -->
+  fonts & colors --> current line color>` :menuselection:`Editor --> Fonts
-  Fonts & Colors --> Current line color`).
+  & Colors --> Current line color`).

 *Current block highlighting*
   If the :index:`preference <preferences;editor --> block highlighting>`